faizaladin/Real-Robot-Punctuated-Anytime-Learning/README.md

 ---

 ### Automated Reset
 We have implemented a reset function to have the robot return to the start position automatically.
-This ensures the entire training process is human-free.
+This ensures the entire training process is end-to-end.

 https://github.com/user-attachments/assets/09d8d62e-7017-4d3c-8e16-91f6aca54ca8